GFalingPersonal/GoodX_Application/README.md

 Then we can see all the GoodX API traffic, including the login details visible in the javascript F12.
 But we run into a second problem, JS does not handle HttpOnly session cookies correctly and the session_UID in bearer authentication fails.

-I have implemented frontend_proxy.js and backend_proxy.py, that the python backend proxy handles the server-to-server connection without CORS and stores the cookie correctly.
+I have implemented frontend_proxy.js and backend_proxy.py, that the python backend proxy handles the server-to-server connection without CORS and stores the cookie correctly, while sending the cookie to the frontend as well.

 More requirements adhered to: